Pathways for the Future Program

 In order to understand lifelong learning journeys, the Pathways Program includes data on students and learners aged between 11 and 67 within NSW from 1996 onwards.

 How data is stored and security is ensured

 Data from the sources above contains personal information for the relevant individuals.
-This data will be linked for each individual to capture the information needed for the Operational Data Asset and then de-identified by the Centre for Health Records Linkage (CHeReL) and the ABS.
-The de-identified, linked data will be stored securely in the ABS DataLab environment.
-The ABS DataLab is a secure, virtual data environment hosted by the ABS, with access provided only to authorised analysts who have undertaken training to safely handle the data.
-All outputs are further checked by ABS to ensure individuals are appropriately de-identified before they are released.
+This data is linked for each individual to capture the information needed for the program and then personal information is removed (de-identified) by the Centre for Health Records Linkage (CHeReL) and the ABS.
+The de-identified, linked data is stored securely in the ABS DataLab.
+The ABS DataLab is a secure, virtual data environment hosted by the ABS, with access provided only to authorised researchers.
+Researchers only have access to de-identified data and must have undertaken training to safely handle the data.
+All outputs are further checked by ABS and are aggregated (grouped) to ensure individuals cannot be re-identified.

 Who can access the data?

 Only authorised researchers for the program have access to the de-identified data in the ABS DataLab.

 In order to be authorised, researchers must be approved through the program’s governance processes and meet ABS safe people criteria.
 They must:

 - only use the data for an appropriate purpose, with a valid research aim and public benefit

 - undertake ABS training in confidentiality and the conditions of data use

 - sign a legally binding undertaking to maintain data confidentiality